Temporary Medical Conditions

-In the event a student is hospitalized, the student can contact the Office of Vice Provost for Student Affairs and Enrollment Management, 701-231-8380.
+In the event a student is hospitalized, the student would contact the Office of the Vice Provost for Student Affairs and Enrollment Management, 701-231-7701.
 Office personnel will notify faculty members of the situation.
 This notification does not mean the student will be excused from class.
-No retroactive notice of absence will be sent by the Office of Vice Provost for Student Affairs and Enrollment Management.
+No retroactive notice of absence will be sent by the Student Affairs and Enrollment Management office.

 Students needing assistance with temporary medical conditions are encouraged to follow the steps listed below: